The Way It Feels (Maddie & Tae album)

-The Way It Feels is the third studio album by American country music duo Maddie & Tae.
+The Way It Feels is the second studio album by American country music duo Maddie & Tae.
 It was released on April 10, 2020.
-It is a concept album and serves as the follow up to their 2015 debut album Start Here.
+It is a concept album and serves as the follow-up to their 2015 debut album Start Here.

 Background

 After releasing their debut album in 2015 with Dot Records, the label announced that they would be shutting down in early 2017.
 At the time, the duo had already begun working on their second album.

 In June 2017, the duo announced that they had signed with Universal Music Group under their Mercury Nashville imprint.
 Marlow revealed that they "started fresh" and got to work writing new songs for their sophomore record.
 By the summer of 2018, the duo revealed that the album had been completed and was awaiting a release date, though "Bathroom Floor" was a track that ended up being added to the album in 2019.

 Prior to the release of their second album, the duo released two five-track EPs: One Heart to Another in April 2019 and Everywhere I'm Goin in October 2019.
 All ten tracks appear on The Way It Feels.